latolukasz/beeorm-doc/docs/guide/event_broker.md

 All acknowledged events are not removed from stream.
-You should check that all consumer groups connected to stream acknowledged this event and then this even should be removed from stream with [XDEL](https://redis.io/commands/xdel).
+You should check that all consumer groups connected to stream acknowledged this event and then this event should be removed from stream with [XDEL](https://redis.io/commands/xdel).
-Lucky you beeORM do it for you.
-Simply run at least one [background consumer](/guide/background_consumer.html) and this consumer will automatically remove all acknowledged events from every register stream.
+Lucky you BeeORM does it for you.
+Simply run at least one [background consumer](/guide/background_consumer.html) and this consumer will automatically remove all acknowledged events from every registered stream.
 So if you see that your streams length is growing and all events are acknowledged it means you forgot to run [background consumer](/guide/background_consumer.html).